 Research has shown that effective teachers are the most important factor in students’ academic success.
 Yet traditional teacher training is only part of the solution and two of this year’s Seed Fund grantees recognized the importance of ongoing support and coaching to teachers in the classroom.
 At the Martin Luther King Jr. K-8 School, teachers of early elementary students will learn self-care techniques, so they can bring their best selves to their students.
 At the Jeremiah E. Burke High School, mentor teachers will offer an afterschool course on effective and engaging classroom management to newer teachers, and provide regular observations and coaching.

 - Promoting Well-Being Among Teachers, The Home for Little Wanderers and the Martin Luther King Jr. K-8 School

 - Support from Within: Teachers Supporting New Teachers, Jeremiah E. Burke High School

 Supporting All Learners

-Schools are charged with meeting the learning needs of every one of their students, which often requires looking beyond academic instruction and “teaching to the middle”.
+Schools are charged with meeting the learning needs of every one of their students, which often requires looking beyond academic instruction.
 This year’s Seed Fund grantees are taking a hard look at how they are meeting their students’ needs and challenging themselves to do better.
 At the Warren-Prescott K-8 School, teachers will be exploring ways to ensure every child has access to the opportunities that blended learning and full-inclusion classrooms can offer.
 For the first time in Boston, Haitian students are learning academics in both Haitian Creole and English in a way that honors their culture.
 At City on a Hill-Circuit Street, teachers will bring the Restorative Practices approach into their classrooms as part of a broader effort to implement a positive discipline culture that keeps young people in school and learning.
 And at five Boston high schools, led by Charlestown High and the BPS Office for Safe & Welcoming Schools, teachers and students will be working together to create a supportive culture for LGBTQ+ students.

 - LGBTQ+ Inclusive Schools, Another Course to College, Boston Green Academy, Boston International & Newcomers Academy, Charlestown High School, and New Mission High School with BPS Safe & Welcoming Schools

 - Restorative Practices in the Classroom, City on a Hill – Circuit Street